 How Do I Use Compression On Electric Guitars?

 Quick note: I’m mainly using analog emulations because that’s part of the feel and sound I’m going for.
 However, the principles I share in this article also apply to the stock compressor that comes with your DAW of choice.

 When I mix a heavy rock track, the guitars are usually very distorted.
 Distortion adds a boatload of compression to the signal, greatly reducing the dynamic range and making the waveform look very flat.

 There are usually no distinctive transients thanks to the distortion as well.
 But that’s not what I want – I want my rock guitars to sound like they’re hitting you hard, so I use compression to do this instead.

 I typically grab a VCA compressor, such as the SSL Native Bus Compressor.
 I gravitate towards that compressor because it gives me a lot of control over the attack time, which is essential for this trick.

 I turn up the attack time to 30ms and set a fast release of 100ms.
 I set the ratio on either a 2:1 or a 4:1 ratio because I don’t want to completely squash the signal.
 I typically compress with no more than 3dB of gain reduction.

 This trick works because I’m artificially creating a transient.
-The attack time of 30ms ensures that the first 30ms of the signal won’t be affected by the compression.
-This basically creates a peak in the signal.
+The attack time of 30ms ensures that the first 30ms of the signal is not completely squashed, which basically creates a peak in the signal.